This article applies to most Speedmax bikes, but is based on the Canyon Speedmax CF 7 Di2.

 -

-The official Canyon cockpit mount cannot be mounted on the Speedmax, as it needs to be screwed in two holes.
+The official Canyon cockpit mount for bike computers cannot be mounted on the Speedmax, as it needs to be screwed in two holes.
 The only hole present in the cockpit is for the hydration system.
 A bike computer mount is also already present on the hydration system.
 Therefore, without the hydration system installed, a generic bike computer mount can be installed on the aero bars instead:

 -